 Most recently, we have developed superhydrophobic sand mulches in our laboratory towards reducing the loss of water from arable soils.
-When laid as a ~5 mm thick layer on topsoils in arid environments, superhydrophobic sand mulches maintain higher soil-water-content in comparison to unmulched soils.
-As a result, the yields of crops increase signicantly.
-Currently, we are conducting field-trials with dierent crops and irrigation regimes (including salty water), developing farm machinary, and testing the degradabilty of this material.
+When laid as a ~5 mm thick layer on topsoils in arid environments, superhydrophobic sand mulches maintain higher soil-water content in comparison to unmulched soils.
+As a result, the yields of crops increase significantly.
+Currently, we are conducting field trials with different crops and irrigation regimes (including salty water), developing farm machinery, and testing the degradability of this material.
 This approach might strengthen the global food-water-energy nexus.